patrickoser/comparable-lists/README.md

 Get familiar with Tailwind and practice by styling login and signup pages.

+Add the main colors you will be using through the project as variables in the tailwind.config.

 A profile page to display your lists.

 Create component that generates lists